 Students who do not desire college credit for a course may elect to take the course under the designation "NG" (no grade).
-To take a course under the "NG" designation, a student complete the NG Grade Option form and submit to the Center for Enrollment Services during registration or prior to the 12th class day.
-The no grade option is intended primarily for non-degree students who wish to improve their personal knowledge of a subject without receiving college credit.
+To take a course under the "NG" designation, a student completes the NG Grade Option form and submits to the Office of the Registrar during registration or prior to the 12th class day.
+The no-grade option is intended primarily for non-INDEX degree students who wish to improve their personal knowledge of a subject without receiving college credit.
 Students choosing the "NG" designation pay the same tuition and fees as students taking the course for credit and consequently are entitled to participate in all class activities and to receive the same student services available to other students.

-Students can access their grades through Self-Service as soon as they are posted by faculty and officially verified by the Registrar's Office.
+Students can access their grades through the student dashboard in mySRSU as soon as they are posted by faculty and officially verified by the Registrar's Office.